thufschmitt/tix-papers/implem/extensions.md

 The language we until here referred to as Nix was only a subset of the actual Nix language.

-We here present some parts of the language that have been omitted until now.
+We here present some parts of the language that have been omitted until now and an informal typing for them.

-### The import statement
+### The import function

 The import statement^[Which is just a function in Nix, but with a very special semantic] allows importing other files.
 Its syntax is `import e` where `e`